xzackli/ReferenceImplementations.jl/README.md

 I often write two versions of a function,

 * **V1: Naive implementation.** Since Julia is so expressive, this implementation is usually short and resembles the published equations or pseudocode.
-* **V2: Optimized implementation.** This version is written for a computer, i.e. $\subset \{$ exploits symmetries, reuses allocated memory, hits the cache in a friendly way, reorders calculations for SIMD, divides the work with threads, precomputes parts, caches intermediate expressions, $\dots \}$.
+* **V2: Optimized implementation.** This version is written for a computer, i.e. ⊂ { exploits symmetries, reuses allocated memory, hits the cache in a friendly way, reorders calculations for SIMD, divides the work with threads, precomputes parts, caches intermediate expressions, ... }.

 V1 is easier to understand and extend.
 V2 is the implementation exported in your package and it's often much faster, but complicated and verbose.
-Julia sometimes allows you to use abstractions such that V1 $\approx$ V2, but this is not always possible.
+Julia sometimes allows you to use abstractions such that V1 ≈ V2, but this is not always possible.
 Slow.jl lets you keep both.